jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

      * Some ideas for applications and benchmarking of the models.

 #### Future work
- * Summarize the document and merge into the paper being prepared by the LLM group from [BioHackathon Japan](https://2023.biohackathon.org/) that will be submitted to [biohackrxiv](https://biohackrxiv.org/discover?q=BioHackJP%202023):
+ * Summarize the document and merge it into the paper being prepared by the LLM group from [BioHackathon Japan](https://2023.biohackathon.org/) that will be submitted to [biohackrxiv](https://biohackrxiv.org/discover?q=BioHackJP%202023):
      * http://preview.biohackrxiv.org/